-I understand that a mattress can be a major expense and therefore it can be tempting to put off purchasing a replacement, but can you really put a price on a good night’s sleep?
+I understand that a mattress can be a major expense, and therefore it can be tempting to put off purchasing a replacement, but can you put a price on a good night’s sleep?

 A recent study at the Oklahoma State University found that people slept much better on new mattresses rather than on their own (all of which were at least 5 years old).
 And a better night’s sleep has a direct influence on both your physical and mental health.

 For example, did you know that allergens and dust particles can build up in the fibres of your mattress?
-If it’s not regularly cleaned, you could find yourself having sneezing fits or itchy eyes in the night which is sure to fragment your sleep and cause you to be tired the following day.
+If it’s not regularly cleaned, you could find yourself having sneezing fits or itchy eyes in the night, which will surely fragment your sleep and cause you to be tired the following day.

 Plus, as you age, your body becomes more sensitive to pressure.
 Therefore, if you’re an older adult, you may suffer from mattress related issues (pain or poor sleep) sooner than a younger person.
 So, don’t put off buying a new bed!